yumdeliveries/slate/source/index.html.md

   - shell

 toc_footers:
-  - <a href='#'>We shall provide a username and password for the sandbo and production environments </a>
+  - <a href='#'>We shall provide a username and password for the sandbox and production environments </a>
   - <a href='#'> &copy;2018 Yum Deliveries LTD</a>

 includes: